krishheii/cerebrum.js/README.md

 ## Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.
+If you would like to contribute to this project, take a clone from the main branch and create a new branch, make your changes, and raise a pull request to the main branch by describing the changes.
+Our team will review the changes and merge them into the main branch.

 ## License